Purpose

 In order to respond effectively and efficiently to any subject access request we ask you to:

-information you wish to access.
-Please attach a photocopy of your proof of identity and address. - If you cannot use the online Access Request Form, please write to us requesting a form from [email protected] and a copy will be sent to you.
+- If you cannot access the digital format of the Access Request Form please write to us requesting a form at [email protected] and a copy will be sent to you via standard post.

 What does Uplift do upon receiving a valid subject access request?